-Assessment Objective Band 1 descriptor Band 2 descriptor Band 3 descriptor - Poor to limited Fair to good Strong to excellent 20 AO4 Bringing it all together - coherence of the whole subject Does the candidate draw from the breadth of their knowledge and skills?
+% Assessment Objective Band 1 descriptor Band 2 descriptor Band 3 descriptor Poor to limited Fair to good Strong to excellent 20 AO4 Bringing it all together - coherence of the whole subject Does the candidate draw from the breadth of their knowledge and skills?
 Does the candidate remember to reflect on theory when solving practical problems?
-How well can the candidate work out solutions to new contexts/ problems on their (1-4 marks) Some evidence of consideration of theory when attempting tasks.
+How well can the candidate work out solutions to new contexts/ problems on their own?
+(1-4 marks) Some evidence of consideration of theory when attempting tasks.
 Tends to attend to single aspects at a time without considering implication of contextual information.
 Some random trial and error, new situations are challenging, expects guidance, narrow.
 Many need prompting.
 (5-8 marks) Shows good application of theory to practice and new context, some inconsistencies.
 Remembers to apply theory, somewhat successful at achieving fitness for purpose.
 Some consolidation of theory and practice.
 (9-12 marks) Strong evidence of thorough consideration of the context and use of theory and skills to achieve fitness for purpose.
-Purposeful experimentation, plausible ideas, guided by theory and experience, fit for purpose, integrated, uses whole toolkit of theory and skills. own?
-Examples of bringing it all together: Integrated use of knowledge and understanding of working in the built environment, or maintenance, materials and craft techniques; reflection on performance and quality or ability to change direction when problems arise, ability to draw conclusions from rese evidence; ability to learn from mistakes and apply new learning to emerging consider design and fabrication.
-Evaluation of performance across tasks.
-Candidate works without checking on progress and needs regular guidance to complete assigned tasks.
-Candidate tends to consider only one aspect of a task at Candidate occasionally checks progress but sometimes needs guidance to complete assigned tasks.
-Candidate considers several aspects of a task at any given time and appears aware Candidate regularly checks progress and needs no guidance to complete assigned tasks.
-Candidate considers all aspects of a task at any given time and is any given time and appears unaware of how decisions made in one sphere can affect other decisions and actions.
+Purposeful experimentation, plausible ideas, guided by theory and experience, fit for purpose, integrated, uses whole toolkit of theory and skills. maintenance, materials and cra ability to change direction when nd understanding of working in the aft techniques; reflection on perforr n problems arise, ability to draw co nistakes and apply new learning to nance and quality of outcomes, nclusions from research Candidate tends to consider only one aspect of a task at several aspects of a task at any given time and appears aware task at any given time and is any given time and appears unaware of how decisions made in one sphere can affect other decisions and actions.
 Demonstrated basic evaluation skills. of how decisions made in one sphere can affect other decisions, but does not always react appropriately.
 Demonstrated adequate evaluation skills. clearly aware of how decisions made in one sphere can affect other decisions, and always react appropriately.
-Demonstrated comprehensive evaluation skills. % Assessment Objective Band 1 descriptor Poor to limited Band 2 descriptor Fair to good Band 3 descriptor Strong to excellent 10 AO5 Attending to detail/ perfecting Does the candidate routinely check on quality, finish etc and attend to imperfections/ omissions How much is accuracy a result of persistent care and attention (eg measure twice cut once)?
-Would you describe the (1-2 marks) Easily distracted or lack of checking.
-Insufficiently concerned by poor result; little attempt to improve.
-Gives up too early; focus may be on completion rather than quality of outcome.
-Careless, imprecise, flawed, uncaring, unfocussed, unobservant, unmotivated.
+Demonstrated comprehensive evaluation skills. % Assessment Objective Band 1 descriptor Poor to limited Band 2 descriptor Fair to good Band 3 descriptor Strong to excellent 1 AO5 Attending to detail/ perfecting Does the candidate routinely check on quality, finish etc and attend to imperfections/ omissions How much is accuracy a result of persistent care and attention (eg measure twice cut once)?
+Would you describe the Careless, imprecise, flawed, uncaring, unfocussed, unobservant, unmotivated.
 (3-4 marks) Easily distracted or lack of checking.
 Insufficiently concerned by poor result; little attempt to improve.
 Gives up too early; focus may be on completion rather than quality of outcome.
 Variable/intermittent attention, reasonably conscientious, some imperfections, unremarkable.
 (5-6 marks) Alert, focussed on task.
 Attentive and persistently pursuing excellence.
 Using feedback to identify problems for correction.
-Noticing, checking, persistent, perfecting, refining, accurate, focus on quality, precision, refinement, faultless, meticulous. candidate as a perfectionist and wholly engaged in the subject?
-Checking of work against assigned tasks, attention to feedback, demonstration of a positive subject? attitude to work, willingness to accept criticism as well as positive feedback.
-Level 2 Technical Award ic Constructing and Maintaining the Built Environment (6720-001)
+Noticing, checking, persistent, perfecting, refining, accurate, focus on quality, precision, refinement, faultless, meticulous. candidate as a perfectionis and wholly engaged in the subject?
+Examples of attending to detail : Checking of work against assigned tasks, attention to feedback, demonstration of a positive attitude to work, willingness to accept criticism as well as positive feedback.